-Please note, if your school is from Uganda, Rwanda or Kenya, you're participating with the support of our dedicated East Africa team.
+Please note, if your school is from Uganda or Rwanda, you're participating with the support of our dedicated East Africa team.
 This means you won't be able to log in to the website but will be communicating with them directly by email instead!
 Click here to find their contact details.

 10. When will we receive feedback on our Business Plan and what should we do with the feedback?

-Business Plans are reviewed by our judges after each submission deadline.
-We aim to get your feedback to you within two weeks of the deadline passing.
+Business Plans are reviewed after each submission deadline.
+We aim to get your feedback back to you within two weeks of the deadline passing.

 However, please note that it can sometimes take longer than this.
-You do not need to wait for feedback on your Business Plan - go ahead and launch your school business!
+You do not need to wait for feedback on your Business Plan in order to launch your school business - go ahead and start making sales!